Deploy Office 2010-2000 add-in / plugin

 for Microsoft® Office and .net

-Add-in Express Home > Add-in Express for Office and .NET > Online Guide > Deploying Office solutions > ClickTwice :) deployment
+Add-in Express Home > Add-in Express for Office and .NET > Online Guide > Deploying Office add-ins > MSI web-based deployment - ClickTwice :)

 MSI web-based deployment - ClickTwice :)

-You use ClickTwice :) to deploy a per-machine Office extension over the web.
+ClickTwice is designed to help you deploy and update per-user and per-machine add-ins over the web.
 This technology allows using your favorite installer to create an .MSI installer.
-For instance, you can develop your setup project in Visual Studio, see Creating MSI installers.
-If you have the .MSI, you open the Publish dialog.
+For instance, you can develop your setup project in Visual Studio, see Creating MSI installers for Office add-ins.

 On this page you will find information pertaining to: